If you are a new student entering as of the Fall 2019 semester, the ALEKS for your admit group is now available in ALEKS on ASAP.

 What if I do not place into the course I wanted?

-You can use a Prep and Learning Module to review and learn, and you may take another proctored ALEKS placement assessment with UTSA to improve your placement result as long as there are attempts remaining within the three allowed attempts.
+You can use a Prep and Learning Module to review and learn, and you may take another ALEKS placement assessment to improve your placement result.

 I did not place into the class I wanted.
 Can I take it anyway?